-- 1 tablespoon ginger
+- 1 2-inch piece of ginger

-- 2 tablespoons fish sauce
+- 1 tablespoon fish sauce

-- 1 package of pho noodles
+- 2 packages of pho noodles

 - bean sprouts

-- green onions
+- 2 stalks green onions (minced)

-- thai chilis (optional)
+- jalapeno peppers (optional)

-While the water is boiling in the step above, place the onion and ginger in the oven for 10 minutes on broil.
+- While the water is boiling in the step above, place the onion and ginger in the oven for 20 minutes on broil.
 Set aside.